dbrugne/donut/README.md

   - [ ] Smileys popin
   - [ ] /me commande to describe current action
   - [ ] Add an option to avoid exit popin on chat interface
+  - [ ] Improve backlog experience when refocus a room with lot of unread messages (button to jump on last viewed message and display highligth on unread messages)

 **Content**
 - [ ] Formulaire; faire le tour des libellés des champs, messages d'aide, messages de confirmation